 - If descriptive, the candidate should create a picture in words using as many senses as possible to make the description clear. - If narrative, the essay must have a strong storyline and an interesting ending. - If reflective, the essay should convey emotional reactions and feelings the candidate experiences/experienced.

-NOTE: A candidate may write an essay which contains elements of more than one type of essay.
+NOTE: A candidate may write an essay which contains elements of more than one type of essay/any other essay type.